wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-zero-trust/includes/zero-trust-implementation.md

 - Integrate Azure Advanced Threat Protection with Microsoft Cloud App Security.
 - Enable Microsoft Defender ATP.

-Within your organization, consider creating a Conditional Access policy requiring Azure Multi-Factor Authentication for administrators for quick wins in your journey towards Zero Trust.
+Within your organization, consider creating a Conditional Access policy requiring Azure multi-factor authentication for administrators for quick wins in your journey towards Zero Trust.
 To create a Conditional Access policy:

 1. Within Azure AD, create a new Conditional Access policy with Directory roles targeted.
-2. If your organization has a “break-glass” Global Admin account, remember to add the account to the Exclude section.
-In the following screenshot, the Global admin role is selected.
+2. If your organization has a “break-glass” global administrator account, remember to add the account to the **Exclude** section.
+In the following screenshot, the global administrator role is selected.
 Consider also adding these roles:

-    1. Authentication Administrator
+    - Authentication Administrator
-    1. Billing administrator
+    - Billing administrator
-    1. Conditional Access administrator
+    - Conditional Access administrator
-    1. Exchange administrator
+    - Exchange administrator
-    1. Helpdesk administrator
+    - Helpdesk administrator
-    1. Password administrator
+    - Password administrator
-    1. Security administrator
+    - Security administrator
-    1. SharePoint administrator
+    - SharePoint administrator
-    1. User administrator
+    - User administrator

     ![Global administrator selected in creating a conditional access policy](../media/mfa-admin-policy.png)